Paul Chadick: Professional career

-Chadick was signed by the Elizabeth Braves in November 1947.
-In December, he requested a release, after not playing in any games, and subsequently signed with the Wilkes-Barre Barons.
+Chadick was signed by the Elizabeth Braves of the ABL in November 1947.
+In December, he requested a release, after not playing in any games, and subsequently signed with the Wilkes-Barre Barons of the ABL.
 He was released by Wilkes-Barre in January 1948.
 Afterwards, he played in the Eastern Basketball League (EBL) for the Sunbury Mercuries.
 He appeared in 7 games for the team, recording 55 points scored.
 In March, Chadick was signed back into the ABL by the Trenton Tigers.
 Trailing 65–77 in the fourth period against the Philadelphia Sphas, Chadick scored four field goals and sparked a rally that won the game for Trenton 87–84.
 He ended the season with a 4.57 point average in 23 games played between Wilkes-Barre and Trenton.
 He scored a total of 105 points in the ABL season, with 41 field goals and 23 free throws made.